muratk5n/thirdwave/en/README.md

 equals 30 GW, nearly half of Norstream 1.

-BBC: "The boss of Russian state-controlled gas giant Gazprom has said it is a case of "our product, our rules" after the firm halved its supply to Germany.. to under 70m cubic metres per day - well under half the current rate"
+BBC: "The boss of Russian state-controlled gas giant Gazprom has said it is a case of 'our product, our rules' after the firm halved its supply to Germany.. to under 70m cubic metres per day - well under half the current rate"

 ---

 ## For Members